The Mature View: An insight into the viewing habits of the over 60s

 Binge-watching TV programmes has long been associated with millennials – those born between 1981 and 1996.
 However our survey results show that over 60s also love watching their favourite shows back-to-back, with 65% admitting to watching more than two episodes in a row.

 While it can be all too tempting to watch yet another episode of your favourite TV series (and let’s face it, Netflix doesn’t help matters by instantly playing the next episode), it can be detrimental to our health.
 A 2017 study published in the Journal of Clinical Sleep Medicine found that binge-watching among young people aged 18-25 can cause insomnia, poor sleep quality and fatigue.
+Research has also suggested that too much TV can affect your memory.
 However, Robert Oexman, director of the Sleep to Live Institute, told Business Insider that he believes this could also be true for older people:

 “It’s not only young people who are binge-watching – we’re starting to see it creep up into the older population too.
 The danger with that is that young people recover easier, but they also just in general sleep better than the older population.
 I would predict that if this study was done on people who were age 55 to 70, then what we would see is an even poorer quality of sleep associated with binge-watching.”